Schwad/project_wheres_waldo/README.md

 Persisting Tags

-Set up the Rails models needed to persist a given Tag and to manage the list of available characters.
-  - Tag model, x & y coordinates, character_id (foreign key)
-  - Character model, name and canonical X Y coordinates
+Make your front-end Tag event send an AJAX request to the back end which persists that event.
   - Tag create populates with available characters

-Make your front-end Tag event send an AJAX request to the back end which persists that event.

 Return the proper object or template and update the DOM with the successful Tag only upon successful persisting of the event.